 The first point that demands attention is the distinct indication of the nearness of this coming glory.
 This is entirely lost sight of in our Authorised Version; and it has been similarly ignored by almost all commentators.
-Even Alford, who is usually so careful in his attention to tenses, passes by this glaring instance without remark, though nothing can be more grammatically emphatic than the indication of the nearness of the expected revelation.
+Even Alford, who is usually so careful in his attention to tenses, passes by this glaring instance without remark, though nothing can be more grammatically emphatic than the indication of the nearness of the expected Some commentators regard it as embracing the revelation.
 Tholuck notices that the apostle speaks of the time as near,---'In joyful exultation the apostle conceives its commencement at hand,'---but regards him as mistaken, and carried away by his feelings.
-Conybeare and Howson give the proper force of the language,---'the glory which is about to be revealed, which shall soon be revealed.'[].
-'The coming glory'is the counterpart or antithesis of 'the coming wrath;' different aspects of the same great event; for the Parousia, which was the revelation of glory to the sons of God, was the revelation of the day of wrath to His enemies (Rom. ii.
-5, 7).

-Thus, it will be perceived it is not to death that the apostle looks as the period of deliverance from present evils; still less to some far distant epoch in the future.
-It would indeed have been cold comfort to men writhing under the anguish their sufferings to tell them of a period in some future age which would bring them compensation for their present distress.
+Conybeare and Howson give the proper force of the language,---'the glory which is about to be revealed, which shall soon be revealed.' [].
+'The coming glory' is the counterpart or antithesis of 'the coming wrath;' different aspects of the same great event; for the Parousia, which was the revelation of glory to the sons of God, was the revelation of the day of wrath to His enemies (Rom. ii. apostle looks as the period of deliverance from present evils; still less to some far distant epoch in the future.
+It would indeed have been cold comfort to men writhing period in some future age which would bring them compensation for their present distress.
 The apostle does not so mock them with hope deferred.
 The day of deliverance was at hand; the glory was just about to be revealed; and so near and so great was that 'weight of glory' that it reduced to insignificance the passing inconveniences of the present hour.
 The next point that deserves notice is the statement which the apostle proceeds to make respecting the interest felt in that approaching consummation beyond the limits of the suffering people of God.
-These indeed were to be the chief gainers by the coming redemption, but its benefits were to extend far beyond them.
+These indeed were to be the chief gainers by the coming redemption, but its benefits were to extend far beyond them. requires very careful consideration.